Creating a Successful Community Fishing Program

 Ponds and lakes provide great opportunities for homeowners and their families to build relationships with neighbors in their community.
-The Homeowners Association (HOA) of Brookside in Warrenton, VA is one community in particular that deserves recognition for their efforts.
+A Homeowners Association (HOA) in Warrenton, VA is one community in particular that deserves recognition for their efforts.
 They are committed to providing both kids and adults in their community with fishing, and other outdoor opportunities, that are making a noticeable difference in the neighborhood.

 A summer fishing tournament for kids living in the neighborhood is the main attraction helping their community leaders build momentum with their fishing program.
 This annual event was initiated by both members within the community and the community’s developer.
 The dedication and support from these community leaders has been fun to watch and a joy of which to be a part of.
 The great thing is, what they are doing can be replicated in other communities across our country.